LincolnFirks/BLE-Patient-Tracker-App/BLE/README.md

 node BLE.js
 ```

-If you want to run a simulation that sends random updates to the app, you can run the following commands:
+If you want to run a simulation that sends random updates to the app with the current beacons and scanners, you can run the following commands:
 ```bash

 node beacon-sim.js